Skip to content ↓

 Attendance register

-The attendance register marks whether every pupil is:
+The attendance register marks whether every pupils is:

 • Present